 Candidates must be enrolled or have recently completed a graduate studies program.
 Potential candidates must have excellent written and spoken communication skills, outstanding organizational skills and the ability to work independently.
 Ideal candidates should also be passionate about migration, refugee, and population issues.

 Internships are unpaid, but academic credit may be available.
 For internships during the academic year, preference will be given to candidates that can commit to a minimum of 10 hours per week for approximately 4-6 months.
 For summer internships, interns must commit to a minimum of 20 hours per week for approximately 3 months.

 How to Apply:

-To apply, please send a resume, cover letter, and brief writing sample to Rachel Reyes, Communications Coordinator at email@example.com.
+Please send a resume, cover letter, and writing sample (no more than 5 pages) by the appropriate deadline to Rachel Reyes, Communications Coordinator, at email@example.com.